 Belfast, The Home Of The Titanic

 It took just two years for the Titanic to grow from a pile of girders and rivets at Belfast’s harbour to the looming structure visible from anywhere in the city.
-With the sound of hammering rivets and clanging steel echoing around the streets, and the thousands of locals marching to work in the shipyard each morning, you could say the city grew around the ship as much as the ship grew up there.
+With the sound of hammering rivets and clanging steel echoing around the streets and the thousands of locals marching to work in the shipyard each morning, you could say the city grew around the ship as much as the ship grew up there.

 The story of the Titanic is etched, hammered and carved into the city of Belfast.
-Though the ship left almost one hundred years ago, visitors will find portholes of this history around each corner, whether it’s the White Star drawing rooms, a Titanic-inspired mural, or the Samson and Goliath cranes of the shipyard itself.
+Though the ship left port one hundred years ago, visitors will find portholes of this history around each corner, whether it’s the White Star drawing rooms, a Titanic-inspired mural, or the Samson and Goliath cranes of the shipyard itself.
 Titanic is such an integral part of the Belfast experience.

 In a city full of stories, the Titanic can be the first page from which you explore Belfast.
 Come to the city that made the ‘ship of dreams’ a reality and see what Belfast truly has to offer.